As9530272755/kubevw/README.md

 **Kubectl automatic container creation tool design:**

-1. write a command line tool

-2. the config file can be automatically transferred in the command line tool
+1. the kubeconfig file can be automatically obtained in the command line tool

-3. enter container name
+2. enter container name

-4. input and use image
+3. input and use image

-5. replace the config file in the container
+4. replace the config file in the container

-6. realize k8s context switching in the container
+5. implement k8s context switching in the container

-1 build code is binary
+6. implement external command operation on the inside of the container

 **需求：**